tauri-apps/tauri-docs/docs/getting-started/setup-windows.md

 Next, you will need to install [NodeJS](https://nodejs.org/en/).
 We recommend installing it by downloading and installing the latest [nvm-windows](https://github.com/coreybutler/nvm-windows/releases) for features such as version management.

 <Alert title="Note">
-nvm is not mandatory and if you already have NodeJS installed, you may skip it.
+nvm is not mandatory and if you already have Node.js installed, you may skip it.
 </Alert>

 Then run the following from an Administrative PowerShell and press Y when prompted: